x402 Protocol

 Agent->>HivePay: GET /for/abc123

-HivePay-->>Agent: 402 + payment requirements (net + fee)
+HivePay-->>Agent: 402 + payment requirements (full amount to merchant)

 Agent->>HivePay: GET /for/abc123 + x-payment header